ChunbiaoZhu/FBP/README.md

 You can download our Results on ASD Dataset in [here](https://github.com/ChunbiaoZhu/FBP/blob/master/FBP-ASD.zip)

-Results on other dataset please contact : zhuchunbiao@pku.edu.cn
+Results on other datasets please contact : zhuchunbiao@pku.edu.cn

 ## Acknowledgements